OpenLiberty/sample-acmegifts/README.md

 ### Prereqs

 * Maven or Gradle - [Maven](https://maven.apache.org/download.cgi) v3.5.0 must be installed and set on the environment path.
-Users may use their installed [Gradle](https://gradle.org/install/) or use the included Gradle wrapper (Example usage: `./gradlew libertyStop`).
+Users may use their installed [Gradle](https://gradle.org/install/) or use the included Gradle wrapper (Example usage: `./gradlew libertyStart` or `gradlew.bat libertyStart` for Windows).

 * Java 8 - Java 8 must be used to compile and run this project.